tweag/rules_nixpkgs/examples/toolchains/cc/README.md

 C++ Toolchain Example
 =====================

 This is an example C++ project that uses `rules_cc`.

-It should build and run both with or without Nix installed.
+If the Nix package manager is present in the build environment, this example will use Nix to provide the C++ toolchain.
+Otherwise, it will use the toolchain provided by `rules_cc` and not rely on Nix at all.

 # Usage